 It was first reported that BMW was using the technology at its Munich plant but the carmaker has since refuted this while maintaining that it is working with Seoul Robotics at an undisclosed location.

 Last year, Finnish technology company Unikie worked with contract manufacturer Valmet Automotive to deploy a similar automated parking system at Valmet’s assembly plant in Uusikaupunki.

 Seoul Robotics said the system made the last-mile logistics process safer by mitigating accidents through driver error and increased efficiency by automating the movement of hundreds of vehicles simultaneously, both which help to reduce outbound logistics costs.

-The Seoul Logistics system at Munich fully captures the surrounding environment and communicates with other sensors and the 4G/5G wireless communication systems now more commonly fitted to new vehicles.
+The Seoul Logistics system fully captures the surrounding environment and communicates with other sensors and the 4G/5G wireless communication systems now more commonly fitted to new vehicles.
 The information gathered is coordinated by the control tower, which collects all of the 3D data and automates it using V2X communications.
 Seoul Robotics said the technology eliminated blinds spots that were a challenge for in-vehicle lidar systems.